NATA 2026 Eligibility Criteria, Syllabus & Preparation Tips

 National Aptitude test in Architecture

-The syllabus for NATA will always be provided on https://www.nata.in/.
-Visit the official site in case updates are made to the syllabus.
-NATA 2025 will be conducted as a comprehensive aptitude test consisting of part A in offline mode and part B in online mode.
-The medium of the aptitude test shall be in English and Hindi.
-The detailed NATA syllabus 2025 is tabulated below.
+NATA 2026 will be conducted as a comprehensive aptitude test consisting of part A in offline mode and part B in online mode.
+Here is the descriptive NATA 2026 syllabus.

 National Aptitude test in Architecture